jflinchbaugh/photoblog_content/README.md

-# John Flinchbaugh Blog with JBake
+# John Flinchbaugh Photo Blog with JBake

 To build: